+Our institution was created in the wake of the student protests in 2010, as a means of empowering change through student activism without resorting to civil disorder.
 The King’s Think Tank aims to provide a platform for students to engage with the world of policy.
 It is an exceptional opportunity for students to identify and advocate for innovative solutions to complex issues.

-Through our seven policy centres, our committee strives to address the pressing challenges of today’s society through organising policy workshops, panel discussions, lobbying trips and thought-provoking podcast interviews.
+Through our seven policy centres, our committee strives to address the pressing challenges of today’s society through organising policy-related events, panel discussions, and thought-provoking podcast interviews.
 Critical analyses are published in our online blog and formal policy papers are published in our annual policy journal, The Spectrum.